-Whether you are new to camping or you just want to make sure that your next summer camp out is as enjoyable as possible, there are several pieces of gear that are “must haves.”
+Whether you are new to camping or you just want to make sure your next summer camping trip is as enjoyable as possible, there are several pieces of gear that are “must haves.”
 Summer is an ideal time to enjoy an outdoor adventure, so make sure you are prepared by packing these key items:

 - Tent – There are so many tent sizes to choose from, so choose one that best fits your needs.

 - Tarp – A tarp is useful not only for keeping rain and morning moisture out of your campsite, but also for protection against the sun.

 - Camp Cookware – Stoves, pots, plates and utensils are essential for any camping trip, and having just the right pieces will make the most of your outdoor cooking.

 - LED Lantern – A lantern is a helpful item for providing valuable illumination throughout your camping trip.

 - A Fan – A portable fan is helpful in keeping you cool in your tent and at your camp site.

 For any camping trip you will need some type of cooking source, whether it is the fire pit at the campground or a portable camp stove.
 There are small and very portable propane stoves you can pack easily if you are walking in to a site, or if you will be driving to the campground there are more substantial options with two burners for greater ease in cooking a meal.
 Obviously, you also need plates and utensils to enjoy your camp meals; there are sets available on the market with everything you need to eat at camp.